 There’s some incredibly exciting stuff going on for e-commerce owners inside the Facebook ecosystem and the Instagram ecosystem.
-With cryptocurrency coming online Facebook’s looking to offer you know transacting more smoother transaction within the platform and also integrate that, that will flow on into Instagram no doubt as they are in the both platforms.
+With cryptocurrency coming online, Facebook’s looking to offer you smoother transactions within the platform and also integrate that to flow on into Instagram, no doubt, as they own both platforms.

-I was going to do a whole series on bundling and I still think I will this is like bundling but it’s more of a shop though look for your fashionistas.
-So let’s have a look tap the image and it shows you which products are available for this whole thing wouldn’t it be great to just be able to go okay yes I’m gonna buy all of those here’s my sizes and it just selects the whole lot and it to your basket.
+I was going to do a whole series on bundling and I still think I will.
+This is like bundling but it’s more of a shop the look for your fashionistas.
+So let’s have a look.
+Tap the image and it shows you which products are available for this whole thing.
+Wouldn’t it be great to just be able to go – okay, yes I’m gonna buy all of those; here are my sizes and it just selects the whole lot and adds it to your basket?

-They wouldn’t be getting the conersions they actually want to get.
-So have a think about that have a look if I had a shop Instagram I would actually fake the fact that online Instagram here I would load this window with the numbers and I’d create my own little shop in here but just in a one press buy process in the whole thing.
+They wouldn’t be getting the conversions they actually want to get.
+So have a think about that.
+Have a look.
+If I had a Shop Instagram, I would actually fake the fact that I am on Instagram here.
+I would load this window with the numbers and I’d create my own little shop in here but just in a one press buy process in the whole thing.
 So maybe Decjuba need to give us a call!

-But if you have questions about here you can optimize your user experience please give KND Digital a call, I would love to hear from you and how we’d love to help you through your e-commerce journey.Posted by Jason Hawkins on 8 July 2019
+But if you have questions about how you can optimize your user experience please give KND Digital a call.
+I would love to hear from you and we’d love to help you through your e-commerce journey.Posted by Jason Hawkins on 8 July 2019